Deep learning of deformation-dependent conductance in thin films: nanobubbles in graphene: Introduction

-Another interesting work closely related to ours by Yu {\it et al.} \cite{Yu_2020} employs a convolutional neural network approach to make predictions about localization in disordered lattice systems and the inverse problem of predicting possible disorder configurations from localization properties.
+Another work closely related to ours by Yu {\it et al.} \cite{Yu_2020} employs a convolutional neural network approach to make predictions about localization in disordered lattice systems and the inverse problem of predicting possible disorder configurations from localization properties.
 The focus of their work differs significantly from ours in that their predicted quantities do not depend on additional input parameters, such as energy, that complicate predictions and therefore necessitate a different network structure - as we will see later.
 Moreover, our work highlights the important insights that can be gained from the inner workings of the neural network structure.
 Li {\it et al.} \cite{PhysRevB.102.064205} use a neural network approach to study the conductivity in a quasi-1D wire with a small scattering region with disordered on-site energies, but do not study energy or valley-resolved conductivities, nor realistic shape deformations.

-One important reason to be interested in nano-deformations in graphene is they produce a strong effective magnetic field of hundreds of Tesla, which are sensitive to the graphene valley degrees of freedom.
-Depending on their shapes, these deformations can filter or split the two valleys selectively \cite{PhysRevLett.117.276801}, opening the door to the field of valleytronics \cite{PhysRevLett.110.046601}.
-Building a Machine Learning tool capable of rapidly and efficiently investigating the valley scattering based on the shape of the deformation will surely be of great help.
+Finally, a work by Torres {\it et al.} \cite{Torres2019Vnfi} used a feed-forward neural network to study valley-resolved transport in quasi-1D nanobubble superlattices.
+The focus of this work was limited to these superlattices, which is outside the scope of our work.

 The manuscript is structured as follows: In Sec. \ref{methods}, we detail the tight binding Hamiltonian and in Sec. \ref{sec:neural_network_architecture} we discuss the neural network architecture that was chosen and compare its results quantitatively to other related architectures.
 In Sec. \ref{networkresults}, we analyze the performance of the network in predicting total and valley-resolved conductances.
-In Sec.\ref{sec:tight_binding_numeric} we discuss the encoding of the tight-binding Hamiltonian in the first layer of the neural network.
-Afterwards, in Sec.\ref{sec:map_neu_net_graph_tb}, we investigate the mapping between a convolutional neural network layers and a tight binding Hamiltonian more closely.
+In Sec.\ref{sec:graph_numeric} we discuss a graph theoretical mapping between a convolutional neural network layer and a tight binding Hamiltonian, as well as a complementary numerical result of the network.
 Lastly, in Sec.\ref{robust} we test the robustness of the trained neural network by evaluating its performance on deformations deviating from the Gaussian deformations that were used to train the network.